bjankord/CSS-Coding-Standards/README.md

 **Subcomponent Naming Conventions**

 A header, body, and footer are common subcomponents of modules.
-In OOCSS, the following subcomponents have these class names: `.hd, .bd, .ft`
+In OOCSS, the these subcomponents have these class names: `.hd, .bd, .ft`

 If I am abbreviating class names, I use 3 letters at minimum. `.hdr, .bdy, .ftr`

-Full example of the three parts of modules.
+**Full example of the three parts of modules.**

     .entry {...} /* Module */
     .entry-hdr {...}   /* Module Subcomponent */
     .entry-title {...} /* Module Subcomponent */
     .entry-meta {...}  /* Module Subcomponent */
-    .entry-body {...}  /* Module Subcomponent */
+    .entry-bdy {...}  /* Module Subcomponent */
     .entry-meta--sub {...} /* Module Subcomponent Modifier */
     .entry--featured {...} /* Module Modifier */